thevpc/nuts/.dir-template/src/README.md

 That’s it, now you must relaunch the terminal window (close the terminal and start it again).

-The following command should show you the actual version
+The following command should show you the current version

 ```
 nuts version
 ```

-## Updating from previously installed version
+## Updating from a previously installed version

+Run the following command to update to the latest version

 ```
 nuts update